Desert wonders: the best luxury hotels in Dubai

 Four Seasons Dubai at Jumeirah Beach

-Jumeirah Beach is Dubai’s seaside playground; a posh neighbourhood where luxury resorts line the shore and beach umbrellas are never vacant for long.
-Four Seasons Dubai at Jumeirah is in the heart of this iconic strip – and it offers a lot of good reasons to check in.
+Jumeirah Beach is Dubai’s seaside playground; a neighbourhood where luxury resorts line the shore and beach umbrellas are never vacant for long.
+Four Seasons Dubai at Jumeirah is right at home here – and it offers plenty of solid reasons to check in.

-To begin, there are numerous delicious restaurant and bar options, a smorgasbord of cuisines from Turkish to Peruvian and Japanese.
+To start, numerous delicious restaurant and bar options, a smorgasbord of cuisines from Turkish to Peruvian and Japanese.
 Cocktails in Hendrick’s Bar, mezze plates in Shai Salon, fresh sashimi at Sea Fu… there is a venue for every occasion.

-Guest rooms are enchanting too, each with sea, city and garden views that make you stop and take notice.
-If there’s one, in particular, worth noting, it’s the Royal Suite, boasting Venetian chandeliers, a baby grand in the living room, and a bathroom so exquisite it’s almost a destination in itself.
+Guest rooms are enchanting too, each with sea, city and garden views.
+If there’s one worth singling out, it’s the Royal Suite, boasting Venetian chandeliers, a baby grand, and a bathroom so lavish it’s almost a destination in itself.

 Al Maha Desert Resort & Spa